mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 ### Vignette - Starting the Alien Drama of the Weean.

 This sections starts with a vignette of the start of an game making programme.

+It takes place during the third iteration of the game making programme.

 ### Transcript of Opening Session, starting game & establishing scenario.